amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - God Country
 - I Hate This Place
 - It's Lonely at the Centre of the Earth
+- Infidel
+- Little Monsters
+- All Against All

 ## Read
 - Do a Powerbomb!